Vladik-gif/Vladik-gif/README.md

 ### Hi 👋👋👋
 I'm Vladik, a passionate Junior Backend Software Engineer (Java) with a BSc in Computer Science.
 Skilled in Java, SQL, OOP, SOLID and design patterns.
 Experienced in implementing architectural solutions, new features, and code refactoring.
-Proficient in Spring Framework, Hibernate, microservices, Docker, Kubernetes, and RESTful API design.
+Proficient in Spring Framework, Hibernate, microservices, Docker, Kubernetes, and RESTful API, WebSocket, gRPC design.

 <!--